maximum-power41/Item-Rarities/README.md

 The following goals for the project are as follows:
   - Make all items have a rarity tier.
   - Custom tooltips on items to show their rarity tier.
-  - Make ways for rarity tiers to generate when obtaining an item (crafting, loot, etc).
   - Ability to configure what items have rarity tiers, how they are obtained, rarity tier generation chances, etc.
-  - (possibly?)
-Make items show the color of their rarity tier around the item when in an item slot.
+  - (Under Review) Make items show the color of their rarity tier around the item when in an item slot.
   - Ability to add new rarity tiers.
-  - (possibly?)
-Add hooks to allow mods to do things when certain actions are performed like when generating a rarity tier.
+  - Add hooks to allow mods to do things when certain actions are performed like when generating a rarity tier.

 This mod is currently a work in progress and is not ready for use.
 I'm a computer science student and this is my first minecrtaft mod so there might be problems/bugs.
 I'm working on this project to learn and for experience, but also to add mods to minecraft which I would want and haven't seen yet.